18 Aug - 4 min read

 Phone-in – Some banks simply ask that you phone in.
 This is then followed by instructions on how to go about your application.
 Some may require you to head down to a bank branch but others may fax or email you a form to fill and return via the same mode.

 Online application – Like phone-in applications, you will likely be asked to scan and email copies of required documents to the bank should you desire quick approval.
 Some banks only do partial online applications and ask for your contact details promising to respond with a phone call within 24 hours with further instructions.

 It is always best to be prepared.
 If your bank website is unclear and you want your loan approved with as little hassle as possible; here’s a list of documents to prepare just in case.
-Almost every loan will require the same kind of documentation and these are the usual suspects:
+Almost every loan, including personal loans from Al Rajhi Bank, will require the same kind of documentation and these are the usual suspects: